benjaminion/upgrading-ethereum-book/src/book.md

 A validator that is slashed continues to receive attestation penalties until its withdrawable epoch, which is set to 8192 epochs (36 days) after the slashing, and they are unable to receive any attestation rewards during this time.
 They are also subject for this entire period to any [inactivity leak](/part2/incentives/inactivity) that might be in operation.
 Whatever the slashed validator does, it is penalised exactly as if it is failing to participate.[^fn-slashed-validators]

-[^fn-slashed-validators]: It's not clear to me why we have such a large hang-over from being slashed during which validators continue to receive penalties.
-It seems like kicking a man when he's down, especially since slashed validators are locked in for twice as long as needed to calculate the correlation penalty.
+[^fn-slashed-validators]: Having such a long overhang from being slashed during which validators continue to receive penalties seems like "kicking a man when he's down", especially since slashed validators are locked in for twice as long as needed to calculate the correlation penalty.
 Vitalik [says](https://notes.ethereum.org/@vbuterin/Sys3GLJbD#Aside-note-on-a-validators-life-cycle) that this measure "is included to prevent self-slashing from being a way to escape inactivity leaks."
 But validators don't need to self-slash to avoid this; they could just make a normal voluntary exit.

 So, in addition to the initial slashing penalty and the correlation penalty, there is a further penalty of up to $8192\frac{14 + 26}{64}32b = 106{,}987{,}520 \text{ Gwei} = 0.107 \text{ ETH}$, based on 300k validators, assuming that the chain is not in an inactivity leak.
 And (much) more if it is.

 Slashed validators are eligible to be selected to propose blocks until they reach their exit epoch, but those blocks will be considered invalid, so there is no proposer reward available to them.
 This is in preference to immediately recomputing the duties assignments which would break the lookahead guarantees they have.
 (The proposer selection algorithm could easily be modified to skip slashed validators, but that is not how it is implemented currently.)

 In an interesting edge case, however, slashed validators are eligible to be selected for sync committee duty until they reach their exit epoch and to receive the rewards for sync committee participation.
-Though the odds of this happening, absent a mass slashing event, are pretty tiny.
+The odds of this happening, though, absent a mass slashing event, are pretty tiny.

 #### The value of reporting a slashing